Skip to main content

 STAT 478 - Time Series Analysis

-Covers ARIMA models, forecasting, spectral analysis, and state space methods.
-The problem sets include both theoretical derivations and practical R implementations for analyzing temporal data.
+ARIMA models, forecasting, spectral analysis, state space methods.
+The problem sets mix theoretical derivations with R implementations for temporal data.

 STAT 482 - Regression Analysis

-A deep dive into linear models, diagnostics, variable selection, and model comparison.
-Dr. Neath’s approach emphasized understanding the theoretical foundations alongside practical application.
+Linear models, diagnostics, variable selection, model comparison.
+Neath’s approach put the theoretical foundations front and center, with application following from understanding.

 STAT 575 - Computational Statistics

-This was perhaps the most hands-on course.
+Probably the most hands-on course of the five.
 Topics included:

 STAT 579 - Discrete Multivariate Analysis

-Analysis of categorical data, log-linear models, and contingency tables.
-The coursework covers both the mathematical theory and R implementations for analyzing discrete multivariate data.
+Categorical data analysis, log-linear models, contingency tables.
+Both the mathematical theory and R implementations for discrete multivariate data.

 STAT 581 - Statistical Methods

-A comprehensive methods course covering experimental design, ANOVA, and general linear models with practical applications.
+Experimental design, ANOVA, general linear models with practical applications.

 Why Share This?

-Personal archive: I completed much of this work during cancer treatment.
-Having it organized and accessible feels like preserving something meaningful from that period.
+Personal archive.
+I did much of this work during cancer treatment.
+Keeping it organized and accessible matters to me.

 Format

 The solutions show complete working, not just final answers.
-When I implemented numerical methods, I included verification against built-in R functions to confirm correctness.
+For numerical methods, I verified my implementations against R’s built-in functions.

-I’m grateful to the faculty in SIUe’s Department of Mathematics and Statistics, particularly Dr. Andrew Neath and Dr. Qiang Beidi, for their excellent instruction during my time in the program.
+Thanks to the faculty in SIUe’s Department of Mathematics and Statistics, especially Dr. Andrew Neath and Dr. Qiang Beidi.

 Browse the complete collection at /probsets.